sunniesnow/lyricat/README.md

 ## Docker deploy

-Download `docker-compose.yml.example` and rename it to `docker-compose.yml`.
+1. Download `docker-compose.yml.example` and rename it to `docker-compose.yml`.
-Specify every required environment variables in `docker-compose.yml`.
+2. Specify every required environment variables in `docker-compose.yml`.
+3. Use AssetRipper to extract Lyrica's APK, and put the useful files in the `res` dir (specified in the volume mapping in `docker-compose.yml`).
-Run `docker compose up -d`.
+4. Run `docker compose up -d`.

 If you want to build the image yourself, clone this repo and rename `docker-compose.yml.example` to `docker-compose.yml`.